Odoo vs ERPNext: Practical Comparison

 Pros

-- Vast feature ecosystem – good coverage in CRM and Sales, Accounting, Inventory, POS, eCommerce, HR, Projects, etc.
+- Broad feature ecosystem across CRM, Sales, Accounting, Inventory, POS, eCommerce, HR, Projects, and more.

 Cons